Does a turkey stall when smoking? The correct answer

 6200Finish

-There are several factors that determine whether a turkey breast will hit a stall or not during smoking.
+Several factors determine whether a turkey breast will hit a stall or not during smoking.

 They are discussed below.